Anderson Island (Washington): Government

 The Anderson Island Citizens Advisory Board (AICAB) is a governing advisory board reporting to the Pierce County Council, established by the Pierce County Council in 2004.
 Examples of its past actions include banning of boats with internal combustion engines from Lake Josephine, road repair and speed recommendations, as well as other matters common to governing Anderson Island.

 Fire District #27 and the Anderson Island Parks District are taxing districts that serve only Anderson Island.

 Tanner Electric Co-op provides electrical power to Anderson Island via a submarine cable.
 It extends across Nisqually Reach on the south end of the island and was replaced in 2010.

 Law enforcement is provided by the Pierce County Sheriff's office.

 Education

 The Steilacoom Historical School District serves Anderson Island.
-Children in grades K–3 attend school on the island, while children in grades 4–12 commute to the mainland each day.
+Children in grades PreK–3 attend school on the island, while children in grades 4–12 commute to the mainland each day.
 The Anderson Island School is designated a "remote and necessary" school by the State of Washington, and is one of the few remaining such schools in the state.

 Steilacoom High School is the comprehensive high school of the district.